Nuclear Power Explained: All You Need to Know

 What Are Environmental Benefits of Nuclear Power

-What Are Environmental Drawbacks of Nuclear Power
+What Are The Environmental Drawbacks of Nuclear Power

-• Nuclear waste: Although nuclear power produces minimal waste, the waste that it does produce is radioactive and can remain hazardous for many thousands of years.
+• Long-lived nuclear waste: Although nuclear power produces minimal waste, the waste that it does produce is radioactive and can remain hazardous for many thousands of years.
 These radioactive waste products include uranium mill tailings, spent (used) reactor fuel, and other radioactive wastes.
 If these were to leach into the environment it could contaminate the soil and water.

 Why Is Nuclear Power Important to Fight Climate Change